-As part of our ’10 Ways to …’ series of weekly parenting tips, and in celebration of mid-term break, here are some tips on how to make school breaks enjoyable for all members of the family so you won’t hear the infamous “I’m bored” – hopefully!
+As part of our ’10 Ways to …’ series of parenting tips and in celebration of the upcoming school summer holidays here are some tips on how to make school breaks enjoyable for all members of the family so you won’t hear the infamous “I’m bored” – hopefully!

 10 Ways to Make the Most of School Breaks

 - Time off: If you work outside of the home, plan your leave in advance for school holidays.
 Get the list of days off from the school at the start of each term and use this to plan your time off.
 If this is not possible, try to finish early over a few days during the mid-term.

 - Plans: Make plans with children prior to school breaks.
 Making plans in advance for the days off will ensure that children are clear about what will happen.
 They will cooperate more if they are involved in making the plans.

 - Family: Engage the support of family as much as possible at school breaks.
 If you share parenting with your child’s other parent, agree a system for the school holidays in advance.
 Grandparents and other family members can love having the chance to have some extra quality time with the children, maybe even a sleepover.
 Make sure to involve children in any plans and give them the information they need in advance.

 - Friends: Make plans with other parents for play dates.
 Maybe you can set up a shared rota?